victorhbraga-gt/victorhbraga-gt/README.md

 ## Victor Braga

-## Quantitative Actuary in Training | FEA-USP & FEA.dev
+## Quantitative Actuary in Development | FEA-USP & FEA.dev
 My journey isn't about choosing between classic actuarial rigor and the speed of data science.
 It's about being the professional who masters both.

 ## Objectives: